 To inform professors that the student has been approved for accommodations, the student delivers a Faculty Letter to each professor.
 The nature of the student's disability is not disclosed in the Faculty Letter.
 The student can voluntarily disclose information about his or her disability to the professor if the student deems it appropriate.

 Confidentiality laws (FERPA, GRAMA, and the ADA) protect the student's privacy in post-secondary education.
-Therefore, Disability Services does not provide information about a student's attendance, grades, performance, or accommodations to parents.
+Therefore, Accessibility Services does not provide information about a student's attendance, grades, performance, or accommodations to parents.
 We encourage students to discuss their classes and academic progress with parents.
 Faculty members are legally prohibited from sharing information about students with parents.
-Students can request assistance in communicating with faculty, if needed, through Disability Services or The Student Support and Advising Center.
+Students can request assistance in communicating with faculty, if needed, through Accessibility Services or The Student Support and Advising Center.

 Many parents of students with disabilities have found it necessary to advocate for their children in educational settings prior to college.
 As a result, parents often experience anxiety when placing the full responsibility to succeed academically on their children.
 We urge parents to consider the opportunity that college presents to students to develop independent life skills.
 Parents can support their children most effectively by encouraging students to communicate openly, to evaluate their options, and to initiate resolutions.
-Disability Services is a resource for students to call on at the start of the semester and at times when academic difficulties arise.
+Accessibility Services is a resource for students to call on at the start of the semester and at times when academic difficulties arise.